nightscout/nightscout.github.io/docs/vendors/heroku/migrate.md

 # Migration?

-The [deadline](https://blog.heroku.com/next-chapter) is in the past now, but if you used Heroku and would like to revive your site, one question remains: "What should I do with my Nightscout, should I migrate, where?
+As Heroku and Railway stopped their free plan, if you would like to revive your site, one question remains: "What should I do with my Nightscout, should I migrate, where?
 What is recommended?"

 There is no universal solution.
 So, you'll have to read between the lines and understand what's the best strategy for you, as we have different needs, skills and budgets.

 ## **[TANSTAAFL](https://en.wiktionary.org/wiki/TANSTAAFL)**

 This is an important concept everybody needs to understand: what we call free means we don't have to pay for it but it also means someone else is paying for it.
 It doesn't mean it's bad, we all know the price of T1D is already too high for us and our kids but we can't **pretend** that someone else will pay for it.
-Whoever offers a free service should have our respect and gratitude, and when they decide the weight of free users is too high and decide to start billing, we should accept it.
+Whoever offers a free service should have our respect and gratitude, and when they understand the weight of free users is too high and decide to start billing, we should accept it.

 ```{admonition} Confusing?
 :class: hint